Anatomy vs. Physiology

 Anatomy Degree Programs

 As a standalone program, anatomy is available at both the master's and doctoral degree levels.
-Courses include gross anatomy, microanatomy, biochemistry and embryology.
+Courses include gross anatomy, microanatomy, neurobiology and embryology.
 Physiology and medical courses are included as well.
-Master's degree candidates must research and compose a thesis, while doctoral students participate in lab and research rotations, and may complete a dissertation.
+Master's degree candidates must research and compose a thesis, while doctoral students participate in lab and research rotations and may complete a dissertation.

 Graduates of an anatomy program can work as healthcare educators, researchers or medical doctors, though the latter would also need to hold a professional medical degree.